 If you are worried that your pet might have an emergency, please come on in.
+Call ahead if you can while in route.
 Don’t send us an email.
 Don’t contact us through Facebook or Twitter.
 Don’t call and wait to hear back from the doctor first.
 Just come in.

 In a non-emergency situation, the doctors on duty at each facility will do their best to return all non-emergency telephone calls and telephone messages before they leave for the day.
 Emails are typically answered within about 24-48 hours.

 Please be aware that some veterinarians work at multiple locations.
 Therefore, voice mails and written messages left for them at a given location may not be reviewed or answered for several days.
 So, if your inquiry is urgent, please discuss it with the veterinarian on duty.

 Veterinary visits can be fun for some.
 Some dogs just love to get out about, no matter what the reason.
 But for other dogs, probably most cats, and even some humans, veterinary visits can be a bit stressful.
 If you or your critters are in this latter category, don’t worry; you’re not alone.

 The good news is that a lot of the stress of a veterinary visit can be reduced with just a little pre-planning.
 Here are 12 tips, compiled from our vets, nurses and receptionists that should go a long way toward helping create a stress-free vet visit.